 - Assessing the risk of damage from laser light

 - Laser Safety – The Company and the Individual

 Laser safety training online

 All of our laser safety training classes are now available to be delivered live on line.
-We are using Microsoft Teams and can also use Zoom and other methods to replicate, as far as possible, the interactive classroom environment.
+We are using Zoom and can also use Microsoft Teams and other methods to replicate, as far as possible, the interactive classroom environment.